When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Applying FRAME

-For each dataset, the biased and fair models described above are trained on the training set.
-As one of the goals of this study is to raise awareness on the unobserved behaviors of bias mitigation strategies, we aim for models that achieve similar performances over the test set, meaning that it would be difficult to select one over the others based on usual quality criteria.
-When possible, we therefore choose the hyperparameters of the presented algorithms to achieve comparable predictive and fairness scores (e.g. $\lambda$ hyperparameter balancing the accuracy and fairness losses in Adversarial Debiasing~\cite{zhang2018adversarial}).
-The results obtained on the considered test datasets are shown in Table~\ref{tab:metrics}, while the values chosen for the hyperparameters can be found in Appendix (cf. Table~\ref{tab:hyperparams}).
-On all datasets, fair models thus achieve the same accuracy and fairness scores in a margin of $4\%$, except for Equalized Odds approaches on Compas, where Adversarial achieves lower fairness scores than TO.
+\paragraph{Training fair models with similar performances.} Once the biased model is trained, we train the bias mitigation approaches described earlier. \begin{itemize} \item \textbf{Pre-processing (LFR~\cite{zemel2013learning})} We apply the LFR method to the data, and train a model with an identical architecture to that of the biased model on the pre-processed data to obtain a fair model. \item \textbf{In-processing: (EGR~\cite{agarwal2018reductions} and Adversarial Debiasing~\cite{zhang2018adversarial})}.
+We train these in-processing methods to optimize accuracy and fairness metrics. \item \textbf{Post-processing (ROC~\cite{kamiran2009classifying} and TO~\cite{hardt2016equality})} As both post-processing methods are applied to a model after it is trained, we apply them directly to the biased model's predictions. \end{itemize}

-The comparable values obtained for accuracy and fairness scores across all datasets allows a fair comparison of the behaviors of the obtained models, described in the next section.
+All fair models are trained on the same training set as the biased model.
+As one of the goals of this study is to raise awareness on the unobserved behaviors of bias mitigation strategies, where possible, we aim for fair models that achieve similar scores, both in terms of predictive performance and fairness level.
+We therefore choose the hyperparameters of the presented algorithms to achieve comparable predictive and fairness scores (e.g. $\lambda$ hyperparameter balancing the accuracy and fairness losses in Adversarial Debiasing~\cite{zhang2018adversarial}).
+The performance metrics obtained on the considered test datasets are shown in Table~\ref{tab:metrics} in Appendix, while the values chosen for the hyperparameters can be found in Appendix (cf. Table~\ref{tab:hyperparams}).
+Once trained, we apply FRAME to understand the behaviors of these models on the validation set.